Easter Holidays in Sydney

-Below you will find things to do during the April Easter School Holidays, or Autumn School Holidays to be more correct.
+The Easter Holidays in Sydney are designed to be enjoyed.
+Below you will find things to do during the April Easter Holidays in Sydney, or Autumn School Holidays to be more correct.
 Sydney100 has lots of top things for families to do during the school break.

 April, Easter or Autumn School Holidays

 The April / Easter / Autumn School Holidays officially start on Good Friday and end on Friday, 17th April.
 Click for more School Holiday Information and for the dates of Public Holidays in Sydney and links to more things to do including Easter and Good Friday.

 Sorry, we rambled on a bit, let’s get on with it – the things to do in April / Autumn Easter School Holidays in Sydney are;